The Comedian (The Twilight Zone): Cast

 Keith Phipps of Vulture describes J.C. as "a fantasy version of Dave Chappelle" who has "a relaxed demeanor".

 Background

 The inspiration for this episode was "Take My Life...Please!" from the 1985 series.
 Rosie Knight of The Hollywood Reporter stated, "Samir's story appears to take a large influence from [...]
 Death Note."

 Reception

 Jim Vorel of Paste Magazine wrote that the episode took too long, citing issues with the 60-minute timeslot in the original series, and that the material used for the jokes which the characters laugh about in-universe is not funny out of universe.
 Keith Phipps of Vulture.com gave the episode two of five stars and also cited the length as being too long, stating that "the pace drags, the premise gets needlessly complicated, and by the time the climax rolls around the ending seems kind of obvious".
 Phipps however reacted positively to the "topical references" and the episode being "true to the spirit of the original show without feeling confined by it".
+The Guardian said that Diarra Kilpatrick's presence was so invigorating that it almost cured flaws in the script.